jcezarms/targres/README.md

-Through a [custom scraped dataset](./data) of discussions from the [Kialo](https://kialo.com) website, this study aims to understand and rank the robustness of argumentations in a discussion, with a combination of textual context, localized social impact (feedback from ratings) and ramifications (pros \& cons stemming from a given argumentation).
+Through a [custom scraped dataset](./data) of discussions from the [Kialo](https://kialo.com) website, this study aims to understand and rank the robustness of argumentations in a discussion, with a combination of textual context, localized social impact (feedback from ratings) and ramifications (pros \& cons) stemming from a given argumentation.

 # Concept and Implementation